 So how much water do trees need?

 Street trees that are 7-10 years’ old need at least 50 litres of water every week to thrive – even more if it’s a dry summer.
 That’s 5 standard watering cans full.
-Or a wheelie bin full of water if you think about it all in one go.

 How much does it cost?